Who can get a booster jab and how do I book?

 How can I book a vaccine booster jab?

-The NHS will contact you when it is your turn to have a booster.
-You can then book your Covid-19 booster vaccine dose online if you have been contacted by the NHS.
+If you are eligible for a vaccine booster jab, you no longer have to wait for the NHS to contact you to make an appointment.
+You can get a booster jab if you are in one of the qualifying groups and it has been at least six months (182 days) since your second dose of a Covid vaccine.

 If you’ve had a positive Covid test, wait four weeks (28 days) before booking your booster, starting from the date you had the test.
+You can use the national booking system to book your appointment.

+Health secretary Sajid Javid said: “If you haven’t been invited within a week of reaching that six-month milestone, then please get on to the national booking service and book online or phone 119 not just to save lives, but to keep your freedoms too.”

 Are booster jabs needed for holidays?